camdenorrb/APICreator/README.md

 # APICreator
-Make API stubs from compiled jars!
+Remove the logic from your compiled code so people can build off it and not know the logic behind it

 ### Example Usage
 `java -jar APICreator.jar -i path/to/jarOrClass`